-We have super friendly dogs and a snuggly cat who roam the property freely (although not allowed in bedrooms) so we apologise that we unfortunately cannot accommodate other pets and we do not advice bookings for those with severe allergies to cats and/or dogs.
+We have super friendly dogs and a snuggly cat who roam the property freely (although not allowed in bedrooms) so we apologise that we unfortunately cannot accommodate other pets under any circumstances and we do not advice bookings for those with severe allergies to cats and/or dogs.
 We also cannot accommodate children nor anyone who is disabled either since the property is Grade II* listed so is impossible to change enough to make it completely safe in such a manner.

 This is a private home in which we have selected guest rooms in the main house and one separate guest suite, The Nook, which is still joined to the Manor but has its own private entrance.
 If you are longing for a romantic getaway or an escape with an unusual historical twist, you've found the right place!
-Sole travellers will also find it extremely welcoming., even on business.
+Sole travellers will also find it extremely welcoming, even on business.
 We would be thrilled to have you become part of Arreton Manor's great history!

 The Pulford Family